ggeorgekkariuki/Waste-Image-Classification/README.md

 ## Objectives

+**Main Objective:**
-**Main Objective:** Develop and deploy a robust image recognition system to enhance waste management efficiency in Konza City.
+To Develop and deploy a robust image recognition system to enhance waste management efficiency in Konza City.

 **Specific Objectives:**
 1. Gather and preprocess a diverse dataset of waste images to ensure robust model training, including various types and conditions of waste items.